-Another attractive aspect of 529 Plans is that you don’t have to invest in the one run by your state; you can invest in any state plan.
-In other words, if you live in Texas, you can invest in Minnesota’s 529 Plan and use it to attend college in Texas or anywhere else in the country.
-It should be noted that you typically get a better tax deduction by investing in your own state’s program, which could save you $1,000 a year.
+The 529 Savings Plans are offered by all 50 states, but an attractive aspect is that you don’t have to invest in the one run by your state.
+You can live in Florida and choose to invest with the 529 Plan in Texas or Virginia or Oregon, if you like.
+To be fair. you typically get a better tax deduction by investing in your own state’s program, which could save you a lot of money.

 The 529 Plans differ in every state, and some states have multiple plans.
 Each state usually has an administrator who runs the fund and handles the accounts.
 You also can find 529 Plans sold directly to you without an adviser, if you are confident in your ability to choose investments.

-A 529 Plan obviously is most successful when you are able to make steady, consistent contributions to it.
-If your child was born this year, for example, and you put away $100 a month in a conservative investment, that child should have between $35,000 and $40,000 available when they leave for college.
+A 529 Plan is most successful when you make steady, consistent contributions to it.
+If your child was born this year, for example, and you put $100 a month in a conservative investment, there should be between $35,000 and $40,000 available when they leave for college.